 We estimated that the average total commuting distance for each employee is 33 miles per day (16.5 miles one-way).
 We also estimated that our employees work 47 weeks per year (assuming a five-day work week; does not include vacation, sick time or holidays).
 Based on these estimates, each employee commutes a total of 7,755 miles per year (i.e., 33 miles per day x 5 days per week x 47 weeks).
 We utilized the GHG Protocol Emissions from Mobile Sources Tool to calculate the related CO2e emissions, and inputted 7,755 miles per year and 23 miles per gallon for a passenger car (gasoline powered - Year 2005 to present) resulting in 3.05 metric tonnes CO2e per employee (excluding biofuel CO2).
-Multiplied by the number of employees results in total emissions of 622 metric tonnes CO2e.
+Multiplied by the number of employees results in total emissions of 662 MTCOe or 166 (25% of 662 reflecting portion of year employees worked due to stay-at-home orders during the pandemic).
 This total likely overestimates Healthpeak's Scope 3 emissions for employee commuting given that it assumes 100% of employees commute to work via passenger car, and that each employee commutes alone to work.